 Delaware Valley Patient Safety & Quality Program award-winning entries

 Overview of Collaborative Opportunities to Advance Community Health (COACH) and the new strategy on trauma informed care

 For Questions: Please contact Cassidy Tarullo at email@example.com or (215) 575-3750

-The Health Care Improvement Foundation (HCIF) has hosted the Delaware Valley Patient Safety and Quality Award for the past sixteen years.
+The Health Care Improvement Foundation (HCIF) has hosted the Delaware Valley Patient Safety and Quality Award for the past seventeen years.
 This program is one of many ways in which HCIF promotes best practices in health care patient safety and quality throughout the region.

 The top 10 winners for this year’s award program demonstrated fulfillment of the award’s evaluation criteria, which includes significant and sustained improvement in quality or patient safety; innovation; leadership and organizational commitment to improvement; a multidisciplinary approach; and the potential for replication in other healthcare organizations.